PurpurMC/PurpurDocs/mkdocs/Configuration.md

 #### door
 * ##### requires-redstone
     - **default**: []
-    - **description**: Allows you to set the doors that require redstone to be operated
+    - **description**: Allows you to set the doors that require redstone to be operated (oak, spruce, etc)
 #### powder_snow
 * ##### bypass-mob-griefing
     - **default**: false